canonical/ubuntu-mir/README.md

 RULE:   apparmor profile is much less concerning and can speed up acceptance.
 RULE:   This helps Ubuntu, but you are encouraged to consider working with
 RULE:   Debian and upstream to get those security features used at wide scale.
+RULE: - It might be impossible for the submitting team to check this perfectly
+RULE:   (the security team will), but you should be aware that deprecated
+RULE:   security algorithms like 3DES or TLS/SSL 1.1 are not acceptable.
+RULE:   If you think a package might do that it would be great to provide a
+RULE:   hint for the security team like "Package may use deprecated crypto"
+RULE:   and provide the details you have about that.
 TODO: - no `suid` or `sgid` binaries
 TODO-A: - no executables in `/sbin` and `/usr/sbin`
 TODO-B: - Binary TBD in sbin is no problem because TBD